 There are some technical resources that ITS has available to help us prevent this from happening.
 But it's not an exact science.

+At first glance those look familiar, but obviously they are not SNC email addresses.
 Nonetheless, if you recognize the name, you can always call that person and ask them if they sent you the email.

 What To Do